whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 ### Reputation of the Website or Creator of the Main Content

-::: tip
+::: tip Maintain a good reputation.
-Make sure your company is (or you are) responding to negative reviews and asking for reviews from satisfied customers.
+Make sure your company is (or you are) asking for reviews from satisfied customers and responding to negative reviews.
 :::

-If your company has (or you have) a bad reputation online, Google will be among the first to know, and your site can benefit or suffer as a result.
+If your company has (or you have) a bad reputation online, Google will be among the first to know, and your site can suffer as a result.
 This information is gathered and analyzed from many sources, including but not limited to:

 - news articles
 - Wikipedia articles